smaurice101/readthedocs/docs/source/tmlbuilds.rst

 As an example, let choose **solution_preprocessing_dag-myawesometmlsolution-3f10**

 .. tip::
    Note, when you create your own project  - I called mine: **myawesometmlsolution** - all of the DAGs and solution templates are copied, renamed and committed to Github.
+It is a copy of DAG :ref:`8.
+Solution Template: solution_template_processing_dag.py` and simply copied, renamed and moved under your project folder **myawesometmlsolution-3f10**.
+Go to TSS and see it as in STEP 3.

+  Also, this project folder will automatically be committed to your Github folder:

+Now, as per :ref:`STEP 3.
+Make a Parameter Modification to Your Project’s TML DAGs` as you need.
+This DAGs uses a local file for reading.